-A wider stream corridor that will be planted is proposed for Reach 14W-23 that is far greater than what is present around Reach 14W-11A.
-Opportunities have been reviewed and suitable area is available to include wetland/meadow marsh habitat along the reach.
-The design of the offline wetlands will be completed during detailed design.
+A wider stream corridor that will be planted is proposed for Reach 14W-23 that is far greater then what is present around Reach 14W-11A.
+Opportunities will be reviewed to include wetland/meadow marsh habitat along the reach during detailed design.
 The realigned channel, Reach 14W-23 will have a longer stream length than the existing reach with a wider stream corridor and an enhancement to the riparian habitat.
 Plantings to be used will incorporate Conservation Halton's Landscaping and Tree Preservation Guidelines, as well as, principles identified in Table 6.3.4 Aquatic and Riparian Management by Reach as noted in NOCSS through the planting and seeding of native species to shade the channel to provide a thermal benefit to water temperature, as well as, offer habitat to wildlife and terrestrial insects.
 The wider riparian corridor will provide important allochthonous inputs to the reach during periods of run-off as organic debris and insects will be wash into the reach and downstream to support other fish and benthic invertebrate communities, specifically Redside Dace in Reach 14W-11.